-- Contact your benefits administrator or your insurer for information about your TRICARE, VA, or FEHBP coverage before making any changes.
+- Contact your benefits administrator or your insurer for information about your TRICARE (military health benefits), VA (Veteran's Benefits), or FEHBP (Federal Employee Health Benefits Program) coverage before making any changes.
 In most cases, it will be to your advantage to keep your current coverage.
 However, in some cases, adding Medicare prescription drug coverage can provide you with extra coverage and savings, especially if you qualify for extra help.

 - If you lose your TRICARE, VA, or FEHBP coverage, and you join a Medicare drug plan, and your drug coverage begins within 63 days in most cases, you won't have to pay a late-enrollment penalty when you join.

 What if You Get Prescription Drug Coverage from the Indian Health Service, Tribe or Tribal Health Organization, or Urban Indian Health Program?

 - You and your community may benefit if you join a Medicare drug plan.
 Ask your health provider or benefits coordinator if joining a plan is right for you.
 If it is, they can help you find a plan.

 - If you get prescription drugs through an Indian health pharmacy, you pay nothing and your coverage won't be interrupted.
 Joining a Medicare drug plan may be helpful to your Indian health provider because the drug plan pays part of the cost of your prescription.
 This helps the Indian health provider with the cost of services.